EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-01-01-Continuous_Life_Refactoring_with_TDD_Approach.md

         }

-        //find a partner who has the  same goal and can give you extra motivation
+        //find a partner who has the same goal and can give you extra motivation asserTrue(isFindSomeoneToAccompanying())

         //Think about who you want to be without this habit and make sure that you like that
-        asserTrue(habit.isfutureImpactClearEnogth())
+        asserTrue(habit.isFutureImpactClearEnough())

 	}